How to Tackle the TCM Classic Film Festival Like a Local*

 Because food and drink prices in LA, particularly Hollywood, can be so exorbitant, I usually keep an eye out for happy hour specials.
 Well, if there’s one thing Hollywood loves, it’s a deal.
 Below are some of the most affordable happy hour spots around the festival venues, you know, in case you need to throw one back before that midnight screening of The World’s Greatest Sinner (1962).
 (I think that's a requirement for this one?)
 Note: As with everything on this list, these specials can change without notice.

-Te'kila Hollywood (6541 Hollywood Blvd.) - specials everyday 4-8 and all day Sunday
+Te'kila Hollywood (6541 Hollywood Blvd.): Specials everyday 4-8pm and all day Sunday

-Boardner's (1652 N. Cherokee) - food and drink deals Monday-Saturday 4-8 and all day Sunday
+Boardner's (1652 N. Cherokee): Food and drink deals Monday-Saturday 4-8pm and all day Sunday

-Power House (1714 N. Highland) - not sure of the hours for the specials at this divey on the outside, chic-er on the inside bar across from Lucky Strike
+Power House (1714 N. Highland): I'm not sure of the hours for the specials at this divey on the outside, chic-er on the inside bar across from Lucky Strike.

 Proud fest moment: being first in the standby line for one of my favorite movies, The Innocents, in 2014.

-For those of you with a festival pass, that lanyard identifies you as a target for street performers, tour bus organizers, and Scientologists trying to lure you in for a “personality test” (I don't want to know what that really means).
+For those of you with a festival pass, that lanyard identifies you as a target for street performers, tour bus organizers, and Scientologists trying to lure you in for a “personality test."
 Just say no. If you are accosted, as in any big city, politely decline, unless of course you want to shell out like $20 for a photo with a Michael Jackson lookalike.
 And whatever you do, do NOT accept a “free” CD shoved in your chest.
 Obviously, they are not complimentary.
-Also, how many people still have CD players?
-(OK, I do.)

 LA from The Getty.